Palestine

 Auditors of regulated entities, which include financial institutions, insurance companies, and listed companies, are subject to additional regulation.
 The Palestinian Capital Market Authority (PCMA), the Palestinian Monetary Authority (PMA), and the Palestinian Stock Exchange regulations include stipulations on possible enforcement actions as well as the approval, appointment, and dismissal of auditors, who must be CPAs registered with PACPA.
 In addition, the PMA and PCMA Codes of Corporate Governance specify audit partner (or staff) rotation every five years for the audit of banks, listed companies, and insurance companies.

 There are no independent audit oversight arrangements in Palestine.
 Auditors are regulated by two bodies: the Board of Professional Auditing (BPA) and the Palestinian Association of Certified Public Accountants (PACPA).
-In order to practice auditing in the jurisdiction, individuals must be qualified as a Certified Public Accountant (CPA), obtain a license from the BPA, and then become a member of PACPA.
+To practice auditing in the jurisdiction, individuals must be qualified as a Certified Public Accountant (CPA), obtain a license from the BPA, and then become a member of PACPA.
+Please refer to the Regulation section for further details.

 Palestinian Association of Certified Public Accountants (PACPA)

-The PACPA was established in 1995 under a license (No. 5026) from the Ministry of Interior and membership is mandatory for practicing Certified Public Accountants that are licensed auditors and for audit firms that conduct audits.
-Other segments of the profession may choose to voluntarily join PACPA and be subject to its rules and regulation.
+The PACPA was established in 1995 under a license (No. 5026) from the Ministry of Interior and membership is mandatory for practicing Certified Public Accountants that are licensed auditors and for audit firms.
+Other segments of the profession may choose to voluntarily join PACPA and be subject to its rules and regulations.

 In accordance with Article 25 of the Auditing Profession Law No. 9 of 2004, PACPA has the authority to: (i) maintain an audit license registry; (ii) investigate and discipline members for non-compliance with applicable rules, regulations, the code of ethics, practicing without a license, and breaches of professional conduct subject to the final approval by the BPA if the sanction is suspension or expulsion; and (ii) establish and operate a quality assurance review system.